scolc/Lights_Off/README.md

 <br>
 <br>
 ### Video Demo
-A video demo can be found at youtube at the following link: https://youtu.be/I5e0utkMARw
+A video demo can be found on youtube at the following link: https://youtu.be/I5e0utkMARw
 <br>
 <br>